Telecom Billing - Quick Guide

 For more information on GSM, MSC, SMS, SMSC, GGSN, MMS, MMSC, please refer to our GSM tutorials.

-Indicators that note the use of features such as call forwarding, three-way calling.
+- Indicators that note the use of features such as call forwarding, three-way calling, etc.

 The Mediation System collects CDRs from different network elements in different formats.
 Various network elements generate CDRs in ASN.1 format and some network elements have their own proprietary format of CDRs.

-The Mediation System process all the CDRs and convert them into a format compatible to the down stream system which is usually a Billing System.
-The Mediation System applies various rules on CDRs to process them, for example mediation system marks the international calls based on the dialed number (B-Number), same way mediation system marks the on-net calls based on A-Number and B-Number.
+The Mediation System processes all the CDRs and converts them into a format compatible to the down stream system, which is usually a Billing System.
+The Mediation System applies various rules on CDRs to process them; for example, mediation system marks the international calls based on the dialed number (B-Number), same way mediation system marks the on-net calls based on A-Number and B-Number.

 Once the collected CDRs are processed, Mediation System pushes all the CDRs to the Billing System using FTP because usually Mediation and Billing systems run on different machines.